 We were incorporated under Delaware law in 1988.
-We are a development stage company, and we have developed the Delcath system to isolate the liver from the general circulatory system and to administer chemotherapy and other therapeutic agents directly to the liver.
-Since our inception, we have raised approximately \$24.3 million in funds (net of fundraising expenses), and we have invested approximately \$15.3 million of those funds in research and development costs associated with development and testing of the Delcath system.
+We are a development stage company, and we have developed the Delcath system to isolate the liver from the general circulatory system in order to administer chemotherapy and other therapeutic agents directly to the liver.
+Since our inception, we have raised approximately \$32.9 million in funds (net of fundraising expenses), and we have invested approximately \$17.1 million of those funds in research and development costs associated with development and testing of the Delcath system.

-The Delcath system is not currently approved for marketing by the United States Food and Drug Administration, and it cannot be marketed in the United States without FDA pre-market approval.
-We are in the process of conducting Phase III clinical trials designed to secure marketing approval in the United States and possibly in foreign markets for use of the Delcath system with a particular chemotherapy agent, doxorubicin, currently being tested in the treatment of malignant melanoma that has spread to the liver.
-We also plan to continue our Phase II clinical trial for the use of the Delcath system with another chemotherapy agent, melphalan, which is also currently used against a variety of cancers that originate in or have spread to the liver.
+The Delcath system is not currently approved for marketing by the United States Food and Drug Administration (FDA), and it cannot be marketed in the United States without FDA pre-market approval.
+We are in the process of conducting two Phase III clinical trials designed to secure marketing approval in the United States and possibly in foreign markets for use of the Delcath system with the chemotherapy agents, melphalan and doxorubicin, currently being tested in the treatment of malignant melanoma that has spread to the liver.
+We also plan to continue our Phase II clinical trial for the use of the Delcath system with one of these chemotherapy agents, melphalan, against primary liver cancer and a variety of cancers that have spread to the liver.
 Additionally, we plan to conduct pre-clinical and clinical trials on the use of the Delcath system with other chemotherapy agents used to treat liver cancer.